 Answer: The soil moisture profile is saturated across much of the state, similar to last fall.
-Doug Adams, a no-till and strip-till farmer from Humboldt County, hopes to begin harvesting soon and encourages farmers to rethink their tillage practices.
+Doug Adams, a no-till and strip-till farmer from Humboldt County, encourages farmers to rethink their tillage practices.

 “Last fall when we had wet conditions we noticed that we could combine in fields and not leave ruts like the farms that do tillage ahead of soybeans,” said Adams.
 “The soil structure helps support the load and reduces compaction since the soil acts more like a mattress and will spring back up after crossing it with a normal load.